Home/Dental Services/Cosmetic Dentistry/Porcelain Crowns

 How Long Do Porcelain Crowns Last?

-While they are typically long-lasting, porcelain crowns will need to be replaced after a certain amount of time.
-When cared for properly, they typically last about 10 years.
-Our dentists will provide you with tips for maintaining your dental crowns to help them last as long as possible.
+While they are typically long-lasting, porcelain crowns will likely need to be replaced after a certain amount of time.
+When cared for properly, they usually last about 10 years.
+To keep your crowns in great condition, brush and floss daily, avoid biting hard objects, and schedule regular dental checkups to keep your crown and surrounding teeth healthy.
+Our dentists can provide you with additional tips for maintaining your dental crowns to help them last as long as possible.

 Dental Crowns Vs. Dental Veneers